-The first additional host graph is a Chimera graph with 7,200 vertices and 21,360 edges (L=4, M=N=30).
-The second is a Chimera graph with 6,800 vertices and 31,680 edges (L=8, M=N=20).
-For convenience, we will call them $host_1$ and $host_2$, respectively.
-The hardware structure of actual D-Wave quantum computers has blocks of $K{4,4}$ graphs; $host_2$ graphs have blocks of $K{8,8}$ graphs, which doubles the connectivity (number of edges) inside each block.
-As a result, $host_2$ has about 50% more edges than $host_1$.
-We have purposely chosen $K{8,8}$ in order to check whether a substantial increase in the connectivity inside each block (which seems to be a challenging engineering task) leads to better embeddings.
+The first host graph is a Chimera graph with 7200 vertices and 21360 edges (L = 4, M = N = 30).
+The second is a Chimera graph with 6800 vertices and 31680 edges (L = 8, M = N = 20).
+For convenience, we will call them host1 and host2, respectively.
+The hardware structure of actual D-Wave quantum computers has blocks of $K{4,4}$ graphs; host2 graphs have blocks of $K{8,8}$ graphs, which doubles the connectivity (number of edges) inside each block.
+As a result, host2 has about 50% more edges than host1.
+We purposely chosen $K{8,8}$ in order to check whether a substantial increase in the connectivity inside each block (which seems to be an engineering challenging task) leads to better embeddings.

-In our experiments we used the minor embedding algorithm provided by the D-Wave soft-ware package [20].
-The input graphs are the graphs studied in [6] (see also the supplemental data of its corresponding CDMTCS report).
-A random permutation of the vertices of each graph G_1 was generated to obtain G_2 , hence the graphs G_1 and G_2 are always isomorphic.
-The QUBO instances for the clique and direct formulations have been generated using scripts in C-E (also see [11]).
+In our experiments we used the minor embedding algorithm provided by the D-Wave software package [12].
+The input graphs are the graphs studied in [13] (see also the supplemental data).
+A random permutation of the vertices of each graph $G_1$ was generated to obtain $G_2$ , hence the graphs $G_1$ and $G_2$ are always isomorphic.
+The QUBO instances for the clique and direct formulations have been generated using scripts in [14].
 As the minor embedding algorithm is very time consuming, we run two trials on each test case and only the best result (the one with the smallest number of physical qubits) is shown in the following tables.
-The algorithm was terminated after several minutes, even if a minor embedding was not found.
-By using a 'verbose option' we could judge whether progress towards a better solution seemed to be possible.
+The algorithm was terminated after about 15 minutes, even if a minor embedding was not found.